 The ILO's Recommendation 202 recommends that countries should regularly 'collect, compile, analyze and publish an appropriate range of data statistics and indicators1'.
-This is critical to safeguarding compliance with existing legislation, ensuring transparency and accountability and building a basis for the continuous improvement of social protection systems.
+This is critical to safeguarding compliance with existing legislation, ensuring transparency and accountability and building a basis for the continuous improvement of social protection systems, to meet the specific needs of and the equitable inclusion of vulnerable groups, including women and girls, and people with disability.